RonenNess/GeonBit/docs/README.md

 - If you make your combiners too big (for example the entire level in a single combiner) you may lose culling-base optimizations, and end up with worse performance.
 Its best to chunk down large levels into multiple combiners.
 - Combined meshes are static; you can no longer transform them and they don't support animation.
-- Building the combined meshes is a heavy task.
-Its totally ok and fast enough for level initialization, but avoid rebuilding it during runtime (unless its for level editor).
+- Building combined meshes is (relatively) a heavy task.
+Its fast enough for level initialization, but avoid rebuilding too often during runtime.

 ## Physics